Shuffle/shuffle-docs/articles/Open_Source_vs_Enterprise.md

 - We stay true to Open Source.
 - Provide a GREAT platform for EVERYONE with all features and zero evil built-in blockers.
 - Small companies get industry-leading platform for free, which was the core idea of Open Source.
-- Large companies get a better + cheaper platform in the industry, without a vendor-lock-in, another core idea behind Open Source.
+- Big companies get a better + cheaper platform in the industry, without a vendor-lock-in; another core idea behind Open Source.
 - Win-win for everyone.

 This helps us: